What are Kansas state income tax and unemployment insurance rates in 2026?

 Photo: Mary Hammel via Unsplash · Kansas

 Kansas income tax in 2026 uses two brackets: 5.20% on income up to $23,000 for single filers and 5.58% above that, a structure created by Senate Bill 1 signed June 2024.
 State unemployment insurance applies to the first $15,100 of wages per employee, up from $14,000 in 2025 under House Bill 2570's indexed wage base formula.
-New employers pay approximately 2.7% in state UI.
+New non-construction employers pay 1.75% in state UI.
 Social Security income is fully exempt from Kansas tax since 2024.
-Teamed handles Kansas payroll on a single fixed rate of $599 per employee per month, Zero FX in any currency pairing, with statutory costs itemised and passed through at cost.
+Teamed handles Kansas payroll on a starting rate of from $599 per employee per month, Zero FX in any currency pairing, with statutory costs itemised and passed through at cost.

 Kansas uses two income tax brackets in 2026: 5.20% on income up to $23,000 (single) and 5.58% above.
 Senate Bill 1, signed June 2024, created this structure by collapsing the old three-bracket system.